Introduction to Colorado Slot Machine Casino Gambling 2018

-The tribal casinos are open 24 hours, but casinos in the mountain towns are closed after 2 a.m.
+All casinos are open 24 hours, but casinos in the mountain towns don’t serve alcohol from 2 a.m. to 8 a.m.
 All casinos follow identical state gambling laws.

 The restriction of non-tribal casinos being closed from 2 a.m. to 8 a.m. is a feature of Colorado’s gambling laws, specifically Limited Gaming or Limited Stakes.
 This legal restriction includes limiting maximum wagers to $100.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.

 Slot Machine Private Ownership in Colorado